nicolargo/glances/README.rst

 the *python-dev* package and gcc (*python-devel* on Fedora/CentOS/RHEL).
 For Windows, just install psutil from the binary installation file.

-By default, Glances is installed without the Web interface dependencies.
+By default, Glances is installed **without** the Web interface dependencies.
 To install it, use the following command:

 .. code-block:: console

     pip install --user 'glances[web]'

-For a full installation (with all features):
+For a full installation (with all features, see features list bellow):

 .. code-block:: console

     pip install --user 'glances[all]'

+Features list:

+- all: install dependencies for all features
+- action: install dependencies for action feature
+- browser: install dependencies for Glances centram browser
+- cloud: install dependencies for cloud plugin
+- containers: install dependencies for container plugin
+- export: install dependencies for all exports modules
+- gpu: install dependencies for GPU plugin
+- graph: install dependencies for graph export
+- ip: install dependencies for IP public option
+- raid: install dependencies for RAID plugin
+- sensors: install dependencies for sensors plugin
+- smart: install dependencies for smart plugin
+- snmp: install dependencies for SNMP
+- sparklines: install dependencies for sparklines option
+- web: install dependencies for Webserver (WebUI) and Web API
+- wifi: install dependencies for Wifi plugin

 To upgrade Glances to the latest version: